wporterjr/Programming-Assignment/README.md

 ## Codebook
-The codebook file contains a detailed description of the variables in the data set and can be found in Code_Book.Rmd and CodeBook.pdf
+The codebook file contains a detailed description of the variables in the data set and can be found in CodeBook.md (as well as CodeBook.Rmd and CodeBook.pdf)

 ## Code to make a Tidy Data Set: